 #InertiaWave a Physical Therapists Perspective

-This light weight easy store, easy transport product is safe and effective to use at all levels of need and ability; Young and seasoned athletes, amateur and professional, as well as the weekend warrior.
-All can benefit with the use of the Inertia Wave.
+This light weight easy store, easy transportable product is safe, and effective to use at all levels of need and ability; Young and seasoned athletes, amateur and professional, as well as the weekend warriors.
+Everyone can benefit with the use of the Inertia Wave.
 Your skill level only dictates your own personal output of energy.
 All levels will feel the challenge of the various body systems at use.
-Additional, the neuro-compromised patient benefits with proprioceptive feedback, and joint stabilizing muscle contractions.
-When needed also can be used to challenge the compromised balance patient with the need to find your center of gravity while creating and controlling a dynamic movement pattern.
+Additional, the neuro-compromised patient benefits with the proprioceptive feedback, and joint stabilizing muscle contractions.
+When needed the Inertia Wave can also can be used to challenge the compromised balance patient, with the need to find center of gravity, while creating and controlling a dynamic movement pattern.

 Unlike a traditional battle rope (dead energy) which may be too heavy to hold for the post-operative patient and elderly patient, the Inertia Wave is light weight and its feedback is based on your own inertia energy placed into it as well as distance of stance from is anchor position.

 Unlike traditional exercise tubing, it’s a higher grade (Prorietary) that will withstand various conditions of use and resistance.

 FOR MORE INFO OR TO WATCH VIDEOS OF INERTIA WAVE IN ACTION CLICK HERE

 - proximal stabilization of the GH / scapular jts, Hip and ankle joints

 - cognitive and dexterity re-education